 Phlebotomists help doctors and other healthcare practitioners gain the insight needed to make important healthcare decisions about patient treatment plans.
 Without a blood sample, most doctors wouldn’t be able to accurately determine underlying health concerns and conditions.

-The biggest benefit of working as a phlebotomist?
+The biggest benefit of working as a Phlebotomy Technician?
 Knowing you’ve potentially played a part in saving a life.

 As an important part of the healthcare industry, phlebotomists save lives by collecting blood donations, plasma, and by getting doctors the necessary data to diagnose conditions.
 A good bedside manner can also help calm patients and make the blood draw process less traumatic, which can help them feel at ease the next time they need a blood test done.

-If you’ve got compassion, a steady hand, good dexterity, and a love for healthcare, you’ll likely discover even more benefits after becoming a professional phlebotomist.
+If you’ve got compassion, a steady hand, good dexterity, and a love for healthcare, you’ll likely discover even more benefits after becoming a Certified Phlebotomy Technician.

 Ready to start making a difference in the lives of patients?
-Our education consultants are available to guide you through the educational process of becoming a certified phlebotomist.
+Our education consultants are available to guide you through the educational process of becoming a Certified Phlebotomy Technician.
 Reach out today for more information!